GianlucaGirardi/Multithreading_Synchronization/README.md

+# Concurrency and Synchronization Project

-Project demonstrating concurrency and synchronization of multiple threads accessing a critical region.
+This project demonstrates the principles of concurrency and synchronization in Java, focusing on multiple threads accessing a critical region.

-Q1: Explain your choice of using either synchronized methods or synchronized statements.

-Answer:
-  In this case, applying synchronization statements ensures the protection of the critical region itself rather than attempting to block two threads from executing the same method concurrently.
-This being said, using the "synchronized" keyword in the method header will not work as intended.
-In fact, the method will be synchronized on the instance of the class: the lock will be applied on the instance of the class and other threads calling the synchronized method on a different instances will not be blocked.

-  Therefore, synchronization statements can be applied on the critical region itself (the reference of the Account object being held in the Accounts array, ex: account[i]) by binding a lock to it.
+## Explanation of Synchronization Choices

+### Question 1: Choice between Synchronized Methods and Synchronized Statements

+In this project, the choice was made to utilize synchronized statements for synchronization rather than synchronized methods.
+Synchronized statements allow for the protection of the critical region itself, ensuring that multiple threads do not interfere with each other's access to shared resources.
+Using the "synchronized" keyword in method headers would synchronize the entire method, applying the lock on the instance of the class.
+However, this approach wouldn't effectively prevent concurrent execution of the method by different instances.
+Therefore, synchronized statements were applied directly on the critical region (e.g., the reference of the `Account` object held in the `Accounts` array) by binding a lock to it, ensuring proper synchronization.